soulshined/batch-powershell-scripts/downloads organizer/README.md

 - Click on the 'Actions' tab
   - Click on 'New...'
   - Action: Start A Program
-  - Program/Script box: Type in 'downloads-organizer-invisible-vbs'
+  - Program/Script box: Type in 'downloads-organizer-invisible.vbs'
-  - Start in (optional): Place the directory where you moved the 'downloads-organizer-invisible-vbs' to.
+  - Start in (optional): Place the directory where you moved the 'downloads-organizer-invisible.vbs' to.
 This can be anywhere you wish.
 Simply type the parent directory's full path.
 For example: If you downloaded this repo and moved the files to your Documents folder.
 Type C:\Your User Name\Documents\
   - Click 'OK'

 ![ss2](capture2.PNG)